MirioMgl/MLB_Advanced_SQL_Querying_Project/README.md

 From Maven Analytics Advanced SQL Querying course:

 >You’ve just been hired as a Data Analyst Intern for Major League Baseball (MLB), who has recently gotten access to a large amount of historical player data
->You have access to decades worth of data including player statistics like schools attended, salaries, teams played for, height and weight, and more
+>You have access to decades worth of data, including player statistics like schools attended, salaries, teams played for, height and weight, and more
 >Your task is to use advanced SQL querying techniques to track how player statistics have changed over time and across different teams in the league

 The dataset comes from **Sean Lahman's Baseball Database** and is divided into four tables: